The Footprints I Didn’t Leave

 Barnacle and mussel-encrusted stillettos.

-A cry from a long gul jarred my thoughts around reflection from the
+A cry from a long gull jarred my thoughts around reflection from the

-Puzzle pieces that were about to go mission.
+Puzzle pieces that were about to go missing.

 The shapes, depths, emotions that fit together